duyanning/cpps/README.md

 ## Configuration file
 `config.txt`

-`config.txt`

-For GNU/Linux, it is located under the directory ~\.cpps.
+For GNU/Linux, this file is located under the directory ~\.cpps.

 For Windows, it is located under the directory `C:\Users\< Your Name >\.cpps`.